Sea Rocket's monthly meetings are held at The Enchanted Forest Sanctuary,

 444 Columbia Blvd, Titusville, FL 32780.
 Phone: 321-264-5185

-Sea Rocket monthly meetings are held on the fourth Wednesday of each month at 7:00pm.
-Please email Lois Harris at email@example.com for meeting information:.
+Sea Rocket monthly meetings are held on the fourth Wednesday of each month at 7:00pm (not the last Wednesday).
+Please email Lois Harris at firstname.lastname@example.org for meeting information:.

 All Sea Rocket meetings and activities are FREE and OPEN TO THE PUBLIC.

 Sea Rocket Chapter serves north and central Brevard County from Scottsmoor to Rockledge and east to Merritt Island, Cape Canaveral and Cocoa Beach.

 REMINDER!
 The Sea Rocket Chapter does not meet in June, July and August; full programs resume in September.

 The purpose of the Florida Native Plant Society ~ Sea Rocket Chapter is to promote the preservation, conservation, and restoration of the native plants and native plant communities of Florida, primarily through education and community outreach.

 Monthly guest speakers provide programs on a variety of topics relevant to the mission of the Sea Rocket Chapter.
 Please view the current Sea Rocket newsletter for program information.